 - Sharing needles with someone who has HIV

-- Getting a transfusion of blood that has HIV, which is rare in the United States
+- Getting a transfusion of blood that’s infected with HIV (very rare in the United States)

 Take action to increase awareness about HIV/AIDS.

 - Partner with a local health center to offer free HIV testing at your worksite or organization.